The EU Copyright Directive 2019 - Overdue Change or ‘The End of the World’?

 - A discussion on whether the Directive's new 'neighbouring' IP right for 'Press Publications' would represent a major shift in practice.
 How the system is likely to work.
 Might there really be a steep increase in 'false news' as a result of this provision?

-- The Directive’s contentious and much debated liability and licensing requirements for content uploaded by users to ‘online content sharing service providers’ such as ‘YouTube’.
-Will Article 17 lead to any great practical change to the present position or might it lead to the ‘indirectly’ enforced introduction of upload filters or even ‘censorship machines’?
+- The Directive's contentious and much debated liability and licensing requirements for content uploaded by users to 'online content sharing service providers' such as 'YouTube'.
+Will Article 17 lead to any great practical change to the present position or might it lead to the 'indirectly' enforced introduction of upload filters or even 'censorship machines'?
+Possible relationship to any future UK 'Online Harms' regime?

 Quick Quiz - Test Your Knowledge: Just click Copyright